 Despite demands to demolish the building, the damage from 1870 was repaired and in 1904 two wings were added to the East and West ends of the Capitol to allow much needed space for the growing legislature.

 The Capitol as it stands today has additional wings on each side.
+Inside the Rotunda is a statue of George Washington.
+(Photo credit: Va State Capitol by Anderskev under CC BY 3.0)

 Just as he left a mark in the political history of the United States, Jefferson influenced early American architecture.
 He went on to design several homes for friends and other important public buildings in Washington, D.C. and Philadelphia.

 Through the mid-20th century many church designs on the East Coast still had traces of Jeffersonian architecture.
 Some college campuses in the South, particularly in his home state of Virginia and the Peabody College campus of Vanderbilt University also reflect his influence.
+Many residential architectural designs also adopted traces of Jeffersonian arhitecture.
+These can be seen in many house designs in Viriginia and other parts of the South.

 The styles and grandeur of Monticello and Poplar Forest along with their magnificent gardens and landscapes are timeless monuments to Jefferson’s architectural acumen.